rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 ><CITE>Carter and Hendee [and 20 others in 18 places]</CITE>

-<a name="5.22.34.3">5.22.34.3</a> If both the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher associated with an earlier edition appear together with the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher of the edition being described, transcribe each publisher with the place to which it corresponds.
+<a name="5.22.34.3">5.22.34.3</a> If both the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher associated with an earlier manifestation appear together with the [Place of publication](/DCRMR/ppdm/Place-of-publication/) and name of publisher of the manifestation being described, transcribe each publisher with the place to which it corresponds.

 >Example:
 ><CITE>Published by the Surveyor General, pursuant to an act of the legislature, Stone & Clark, republishers, 1839</CITE>